 Checklist for Heat Illness Prevention for Student Activities

-Note that this completing this checklist is not required for NCAA and NAIA athletics.
+Note that this completing this checklist is recommended but not required for NCAA and NAIA athletics.
+They have their own guidelines and required documentation.

 The purpose of the CSU Student Activities Heat Illness Prevention Resource Guide is to develop a process for assessing environmental risk factors for heat illness during student activities in order to mitigate risks related to heat illness.
 These guidelines apply to University, Club and Auxiliary sponsored, approved or authorized activities.